The Benefits of Using ML & AI in the Travel Industry

 Travel history, previous behavioral patterns, purchase history and belonging to loyalty program – if such data is fed to AI- based system, it can help sales teams generate personalized travel packages.

-AI & ML models can also help upsell / cross-sell products via the app.
+Tourism can benefit from AI & ML models that can help upsell/cross-sell products via the app.
 For instance, if the customer prefers driving a car on business trips and is looking for some hotel offers, the algorithm will get rental car offers out of the entire pool of suggestions.

 Let’s look at Hopper as an example: it encourages travellers to make smart purchases with their data-driven technology, which is at the heart of their app.
 Every user has specific features such as preferable days and time to fly, time to buy tickets, convenience etc. The system automatically detects the right tradeoffs between price and product features and delivers the relevant offers at the right time and at the optimal price.